 The Student Government Association partnered with the University Libraries to stock textbooks used in University of Maryland's top enrolled courses.
-Students can check out the books from the McKeldin Library circulation desk for two hours at a time, on a first-come, first-served basis.
+Students can borrow these textbooks from the McKeldin Library Services Desk for four hours at a time, on a first-come, first-served basis.

-Click here to view the list of the courses included in this program.
+Click here to search for textbooks and courses included in this program.

 Tips for Saving Money

 - Take advantage of websites that compare online prices.
 They gather all the information for you and offer convenient price comparisons (i.e. slugbooks.com).

 - Some websites, such as Ebates.com, offer cash back on online purchases.

 - It may not always be the best option, so consider the sell-back value of books to determine if you can get more money back from buying and selling later.
 Some websites may even guarantee a buy-back value for your book at the end of the year.